 As supply chains have become more complex, companies must keep up in order to survive – or preferably, thrive.
 Thus, a broader range of skills are required to successfully navigate through these complexities.
 Suddenly, companies require a higher skilled employee base than before.
 However, it’s the rare exception of a company who has invested in their employees.
 During the recession, what companies invested heavily in training?
 Who hired top talent at top dollar?
 Who implemented retention programs?
 In my experience, most employees were fortunate if they kept their job and salary intact.
 So, is it any wonder that finding top talent is difficult?

 The complete Manufacturing and Distribution Skills Gap report will be available in mid-December.
-To automatically receive the free report when it is available, register here.

 Those companies who find a way to ACCELERATE progress on these key priorities will surpass their competition.
 What are you doing to ensure success?